 Similar to cash donations, the fair market value of property (i.e., securities) donated to a qualifying charity is reported on a charitable tax receipt, which can reduce an individual donor's taxes through the donation tax credit.
-The maximum amount of all donations an individual can claim on his/her tax return each year is 75% of net income.
-Donations that cannot be claimed in a given tax year can be carried forward for up to five years.
-In 2016, a top Federal marginal tax rate of 33% was introduced on taxable income greater than \$200,000.
+The maximum amount of all donations an individual can claim on their tax return each year is 75% of net income.2 Donations that cannot be claimed in a given tax year can be carried forward for up to five years.
+In 2016, a top Federal marginal tax rate of 33% was introduced on taxable income greater than \$200,000 (indexed for inflation).
 For donations made after 2015 that exceed \$200, the Federal tax credit is calculated at the top 33% marginal rate, but only on the portion of donations made from income that is subject to this top marginal tax rate.
-For any donations made in excess of \$200 where the individual's taxable income is less than \$200,000, a 29% Federal tax credit will apply, which was the previous top Federal marginal tax rate.
+For any donations made in excess of \$200 where the individual's taxable income is less than the top tax bracket of \$221,708 (in 2022), a 29% Federal tax credit will apply, which was the previous top Federal marginal tax rate.3